 Prevention; CDC indicates there is currently no vaccine to prevent Coronavirus.
 They list these common sense actions to help prevent the spread of respiratory illnesses: Avoid close contact with people who are sick, Avoid touching your eyes, nose and mouth, stay home if you are sick, cover your coughs and sneeze into a tissue, clean and disinfect frequently touched objects or surfaces and wash your hands often and especially prior to eating.

-Thanks for taking the time to read my rambling.
-If you have any questions please don’t hesitate to call.
+Thanks for reading.
+If you have any questions please don’t hesitate to give us a call.

 G. Pete FieldsCLU, ChFC

 Capital Resource Group, Inc.